Making the most of your LATA membership...

 water & mints

 At the end of each class we take notes on the new material, please make sure to ask questions.
 Understanding this information is your homework and during the assessments, you will be tested on it.
 Every week, we post the class reviews HERE, and class summaries HERE (for members only)please watch and practice at home or during practica.

 FRIDAY & SATURDAY Practica

-Included in your membership you have weekly guided practice sessions on Fridays 8-10pm and Saturdays 3-5pm.
+Included in your membership you have weekly guided practice sessions on Fridays 8-10pm (Van Nuys) and Saturdays 1-3pm (North Hollywood).
 Please sign in in advance as space is limited.

-All LATA members are welcome to attend this class (when you feel ready) It's an intensive all levels drill class on Sundays from 6-8pm (please check schedule).
-Special membership price is $12/class or $10/class with a 10-pack.
-Non-member price is $20/class.
+All LATA members are welcome & encouraged to attend this class held in North Hollywood on Saturdays from 11-1pm.
+It’s 1h fundamentals and 1h advanced.
+Special membership price is $17/1h class or $15 with a 10-pack, $22/2h class or $18 with a 2h 10-pack.
+Non-member price is $20/1h class or $30/2h class.
 Please sign in in advance as space is limited.

 There are many things you can do to improve your dancing all by yourself.
 One of the most important things to do is to listen to Tango music.
 Listen to it in the car, when running, when cleaning – the more it gets into your mind, the easier it becomes to dance musically.
 When you have time alone, set yourselves some challenges as you listen:

 try to find the down beats or a particular rhythm and then tap or walk to the beat consistently